 By Bill Kovarik

-Imagine, for a moment, the world of the old pre-industrial printing shop of the early 1800s.
+Imagine, for a moment, the world of the old pre-industrial printing chapel (shop) of the early 1800s.
 It’s a world where the scale and pace of life is smaller and slower, and yet to its inhabitants, just as rich with possibilities.
 It’s a world that has barely changed in the four centuries between Gutenberg’s invention of movable type.

 The craft printing culture had its own history, legends, lexicon and traditions.
 Even though most of it is now lost, the printing culture was so important in its time that many of its echoes are still found in 21st century English language, including well-known phrases like: by the same token, mind your ps and qs, getting pie-eyed, or being ‘on the stick’ to get something done.